alen-ich/rsschool-cv/cv.md

 * Developed the frontend of the CRM  for the network of internet cafes using the HTML, CSS, JavaScript, Vue.js.
 * Developed the frontend of the SSR web-application for the school, which is dedicated to be used by students and teachers of the school, using the HTML, CSS, JavaScript, Vue.js, Nuxt.js, Pinia, Vuetify.
 * Wrote unit tests for the components using AVA testing library.

+---
+### Education
+**Nazarbayev University, Astana | Bachelor in Electrical and Electronic Engineering | August, 2016 - June, 2021**
+* Capstone Project - developed the frontend of the web-portal for the admission commitee using the HTML, CSS, JavaScript.

+---
+### Additional Education
+**Kolesa Upgrade Frontend, Almaty | September, 2021 - November, 2021**
+* Developed the frontend of the testing online-shop using HTML, CSS, JavaScript, Vue.js, Vuex, Vue Router.